Cameron Lawther

 Michael Cameron Lawther (born 2 March 1990) is an English/Irish film producer and Assistant Director.

 Lawther started his career as an assistant director while also working as an assistant to Brad Pitt on films including World War Z and Fury.
 He spent time as a set assistant to Kenneth Branagh, Gerard Butler, Jason Statham and F. Gary Gray.
 He produced the BAFTA nominated and Academy Award shortlisted film, Wale (2018).

+In 2025 him and Gavin Kilduff founded “NINA Pictures”, a production company with development and funding capital, based out of Dublin, Ireland.

 He is the brother of actor Alex Lawther.